yashgawankar/Simple-Regex-Engine-in-C/README.md

 # Simple-Regex-Engine-in-C

+This code prints the starting and ending index of the match in the text, in case of a match; 0 otherwisw.

 The following matches required for this assignment are supported by this code:-
 1. Matching of individual characters and numbers
 2. Ranges: a-z,A-Z,0-9 or anything in between